Honeymoon (Indian TV series): Productions

 Kannada veteran actor Shiva Rajkumar started Shree Muthu Cine Services with his daughter Niveditha Shivrajkumar suggestion for making content based Kannada web series.

 Niveditha Shivrajkumar joined hands with RJ Pradeep from Sakkath Studios to make new webseries.
 Initially decided that series will be directed Vikram Yoganand, director of ‘Dr PAL’ web series Heegondhu Dina and Kushka (film) movie.
-Production house decided to name series as "Honeymoon" with seven episodes but later decide to make six episodes series.
+Production house decided to name series as "Honeymoon" with seven episodes but later decided to make six episodes series.

 Series is written by Nagabhushana, an actor who is mostly known for his humour sketches on YouTube.
 In addition to the writing, Nagabhushana also plays the lead character in the series.
 Sanjana Anand selected to plays the female lead, who debuted in 2019 Kannada film Chemistry of Kariyappa.

 First phase of shooting done in Bengaluru, while the second is likely to be held in an interesting locality.
 The production house has roped in Vasuki Vaibhav to score music and Rahul Roy for cinematography.
 Later hired Shreesha Kuduvalli as additional cinematographer.

 Most of the shooting done in Alleppey, Kerala.
 Shooting completed in June 2019.
 According to the production house, Honey Moon is the first webseries to be shot in Kerala.